ArneVogel/concat/README.md

 On Ubuntu "sudo apt-get install ffmpeg" will work.

 ## Usage
+Calling options:
-VODID is the number you find in the url of the vod eg (https://www.twitch.tv/videos/123456789 => 123456789), the first HH MM SS is the start time and the second HH MM SS is the end time with HH = hours, MM = minutes, SS = seconds.
++ -vod `-vod="123456789"` specify what vod you want to download or want quality informations on.
+Call with the number you find in the url of the vod eg (https://www.twitch.tv/videos/123456789 => __123456789__)
++ -start `-start="0 0 0"`
++ -end `-start="1 20 30"`
++ -quality `-start="720p60"` if you don't set the quality concat will try to download the vod in the highest available quality, see -qualityinfo for all available quality options for each vod
++ -qualityinfo `-qualityinfo`

+VODID
+Start and End are given in the format `HH MM SS`, HH is hours, MM is minuts, SS is seconds
 ### Windows
 **Make sure that ffmpeg is in the same directory as concat.exe**.
 Call `concat.exe VODID HH MM SS HH MM SS`